GANESH-KORGAONKAR/OIBSIP_TASK4/README.md

 ### 2]
 <img src="https://github.com/user-attachments/assets/7abac528-042e-4a0c-9d98-42e3c6e62a27" alt="Online Examination System Output 2" width="500" height="300" >

 ## Acknowledgements
-The questions and options used in this project are inspired by common Java quiz questions.Additionally, I received valuable assistance in adding comments and refining the code from ChatGPT.
+This project was developed as part of the Oasis Infobyte Internship.
+Special thanks to the team at Oasis Infobyte for providing this opportunity.
+The questions and options used in this project are inspired by common Java quiz questions.
+Additionally, I received valuable assistance in adding comments and refining the code from ChatGPT.

 ## Enjoy using the Online Examination System!